-- discomfort when

 - diarrhea

-- · blood (red color) in your urine
+- blood (red color) in your urine

+- discomfort when In your un

 These are not all the possible side effects of ANKTIVA.
 Call your doctor for medical advice about side effects if they continue for more than 2 days after treatment.